-In connection with the issuance of the Series 2017 Bonds, for purposes of assisting the Winning Bidders in complying with Rule 15c2-12 (the "Rule") promulgated by the U.S. Securities and Exchange Commission ("SEC") under the Securities Exchange Act of 1934, as amended, LACMTA will agree to provide, or cause to be provided, to the Municipal Securities Rulemaking Board's Electronic Municipal Market Access system (the "EMMA System"), certain annual financial information and operating data relating to LACMTA and notice of certain enumerated events.
+In connection with the issuance of the Series 2018-A Bonds, for purposes of assisting the Winning Bidder (as defined herein) in complying with Rule 15c2-12 (the "Rule") promulgated by the U.S. Securities and Exchange Commission ("SEC") under the Securities Exchange Act of 1934, as amended, LACMTA will agree to provide, or cause to be provided, to the Municipal Securities Rulemaking Board's Electronic Municipal Market Access system (the "EMMA System"), certain annual financial information and operating data relating to LACMTA and notice of certain enumerated events.
 See "CONTINUING DISCLOSURE" and "APPENDIX G-FORM OF CONTINUING DISCLOSURE CERTIFICATE."